rakeshchada/gpt2-singular-plural/README.md

-Code accompanying the blogpost Unsupervised NLU task learning via GPT-2 This is just a modification of the code from Hugging Face's [transformer](https://github.com/huggingface/transformers/){:target="_blank"} repository.
+Code accompanying the blogpost [Unsupervised NLU task learning via GPT-2](https://rakeshchada.github.io/Zero-Shot-Singular-Plural.html)
+This is just a modification of the code from Hugging Face's [transformer](https://github.com/huggingface/transformers/) repository.